-- (1) On 1/4 through 1 ton models, remove two screws securing anti-rotation bracket and remove bracket.
-Remove screw securing suspension bushing keeper, and remove keeper.
+- (1) On 1/4 thru 1 ton models, remove screw securing suspension bushing keeper.
 Remove suspension lug using an extra thin 1-1/4" open end wrench to unscrew suspension bushing from frame.
 (See fig. 7-20). - (2) On 2 ton models, remove three hex socket head screws securing the two lock plates to block at top of frame and pull out locks.
 Remove suspension lug, using an extra thin 1-1 /4" open end wrench to unscrew suspension bushing from block.
 Instructions for removing block from frame are given in paragraph b.
-(2).

-NOTE: The suspension lug is not to be further disassembled, as nut securing suspension bolt and bushing to lug is permanently secured in place at the factory.
-Only the suspension lug assembly is available for replacement.

-(3) On 3 ton models lug bolt is removed in same manner as hook.
+(2). - NOTE: The suspension lug is not to be further disassembled, as nut securing suspension bolt and bushing to lug is permanently secured in place at the factory.
+Only the suspension lug assembly is available for replacement. - (3) On 3 ton models lug bolt is removed in same manner as hook.
 See paragraph 7-3. b.
 (3).